Kent Cochrane: Memory impairment

 The hippocampus is the brain region located in the medial temporal lobe, responsible for forming new episodic and semantic memories.

 As a result of his neurological damage, Cochrane suffered severe cognitive deficits that hindered his ability to form new episodic memories.
 However, both his semantic memory and noetic consciousness remained unimpaired.
 To illustrate this, research conducted on Cochrane has shown that he was able to recall factual information that he learned prior to his accident, such as his ability to know the difference between stalactites and stalagmites.
 However, Cochrane was unable to remember emotional details of events from his past such as his brother's death and a dangerous fall he had at his home.

 Cochrane also suffered from severe impairment of his autonoetic consciousness.
 This meant that he was unable to envision himself in the future.
 When asked what he would be doing later in a given day, month, or even a year, he was unable to respond with an answer.
 Just as he could not remember being physically involved with events from his past, he was unable to imagine future events.
 Ultimately, he lost any memory of his current actions once his thoughts were directed elsewhere.

 Neuropathologically, Cochrane suffered from both anterograde amnesia and temporally graded retrograde amnesia.
 Both forms of amnesia are characterized by damage to the medial temporal lobes, specifically within the hippocampal region.
 The trauma caused by Cochrane's accident left him with severe anterograde amnesia that has made it impossible for him to remember both new personal experiences and semantic information.
 As far as his temporally graded retrograde amnesia is concerned, he was considered an anomaly; in other words, his ability to recall events prior to the accident was dependent on when those events occurred.
 Although he could not remember personally experienced events, his semantic knowledge prior to his accident remained intact.
 For example, his recollection of factual information in math, history, and science, was unaffected.

 Death

 Cochrane died on March 27, 2014, at the age of 62.
-The exact cause of death is unknown, but his sister, Karen Casswell, said it is believed he had a heart attack or stroke.
+The exact cause of death is unknown.
+His sister, Karen Casswell, said it is believed he had a heart attack or stroke.
 He died in his room at an assisted living facility where he lived and the family opted not to authorize an autopsy.